mahetakaushik/Log-Ingestion-and-Querying-System/README.md

 This project is a **log ingestion and filtering application** that allows developers to ingest logs via an API and view, search, and filter them through a web-based dashboard.

+All API responses use proper status codes, with validations and exception handling in place.
+As per the PDF, a JSON file is used instead of a database, and the system auto-creates it if not present.

 ## 📂 Project Structure

 This is a **monorepo** containing both the **frontend** and **backend**: